joshHug/LeidenITP/labs/lab12.md

  - `bomb.insert_password(password)` - provide the solution to the encrypted password given by `get_encrypted_password`
  - `bomb.get_clue()` - gives a clue to help compute the password.

 The password can be decrypted by applying one of four sequences, that we saw in previous labs, to the encrypted password.
 The four sequences are: fibonacci, padovan, triangular, and factorial.
-So let say the encrypted password is `[4,2,7,0]` and the fibonacci sequence is the correct one, than the decrypted password would be `[fibo(4), fibo(2), fibo(7), fibo(0)] = [3, 1, 13, 0]`.
+So let say the encrypted password is `[4,2,7,0]` and the Fibonacci sequence is the correct one, then the decrypted password would be `[fibo(4), fibo(2), fibo(7), fibo(0)] = [3, 1, 13, 0]`.

 The `get_clue` function gives you a clue that you must use to determine which sequence is correct. `get_clue` returns a tuple where the first element is n (the starting index), and the second element is a list of integers.

-For example the clue might be `2, [1, 2, 3, 5, 8]`.
+For example, the clue might be `2, [1, 2, 3, 5, 8]`.
 This means the correct sequence is the sequence where starting from n = 2, the values are `[1, 2, 3, 5, 8]`.
-This means the correct sequence is the fibonacci sequence.
+This means the correct sequence is the Fibonacci sequence.

 Another clue might be `(3, [6, 10, 15, 21, 28, 36])`.
 This means the correct sequence is the sequence where starting from n = 3, the values are `[6, 10, 15, 21, 28, 36]`.
 This time, this is the triangular sequence, since the triangular sequence is `[0, 1, 3, 6, 10, 15, 21, 28, 36...]` for n = 0, 1, 2, 3, ...
 Note that the sequence matches starting from index 3.